Devoted to Sustainable Floristry, created with love.

 Want to know more about past workshops?

 It takes a whole lot of work to run one of these workshops!
-To help control costs and open up opportunities, I am offering a few work-trade scholarships this year.
+To help control costs and open up opportunities, I have awarded a few work-trade scholarships this year.
 In exchange for half-price tuition (so, $925 instead of $1850), you agree to assist with a few jobs.
 Each “winner” will be asked to help with set up and clean up, and with keeping things tidy on workshop days, as outlined below.
 Bear in mind, I won’t work you to the bone, and there’s often a whole lot to learn during set up and strike as well as in the workshop itself!!

 - Prep & set up, Sunday 10 am – 12pm